Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Introduction

 A common feature of these models is the symmetry of connections between agents with or without the same opinion.
 For example, in majority dynamics on $\sfG(n,p)$, both of the two types of connections are sampled with probability $p$.
-Nevertheless, there is no reason a priori that an agent draws connections equally likely with those holding the same opinion and those with a different opinion.
+Nevertheless, there is no reason a priori that an agent is equally likely to draw connections with those holding the same opinion and those with a different opinion.
 In this paper, we build majority dynamics models beyond the symmetric setting.

 To highlight the community structures of those with the same opinion, we introduce two parameters $p,q\in[0,1]$ to represent the connecting probabilities, where $p$ is the probability that two agents with the same opinion are connected, and $q$ is the probability that two agents with different opinions are connected.
-Motivated by real-world scenarios, we will assume $p>q$.
+Motivated by homophily and social-balance phenomena in social networks and social choice theory \cite{cartwright1956structural,granovetter1978threshold,nguyen2020dynamics}, we will assume $p>q$: agents who currently share an opinion are more likely to interact than agents who currently disagree.
 This structure is captured by the \emph{stochastic block model} (SBM).
 Introduced by \cite{holland1983stochastic}, SBM is a typical model of inhomogeneous random graphs; see \cite{bollobas2007phase}.
 The simplest case of an SBM considers a bipartition of the vertices into two blocks, where edges within a certain block are independently sampled with probability $p$ and otherwise with probability $q$.
 For more detailed applications in machine learning and computer science, see \cite{abbe2017community}.

 We remark that although there is literature concerning $k$-majority dynamics on SBM, these works do not reflect the correspondence between the blocks and different opinions.
 The SBM appears there only as a generic prototype of the underlying graph of interest.